AdventHealth: Joint ventures

+Other

-On January 12, 2017, it was announced that Florida Hospital would manage 15 walk-in clinics inside Walgreens in the Tampa Bay area.
-They would officially be known as Florida Hospital Express Care at Walgreens.
-After company wide rebranding they were renamed AdventHealth Express Care at Walgreens Locations.
-Currently they go by the name AdventHealth Primary Care + at Walgreens.
+In June 2017, Florida Hospital began operating 15 walk-in clinics inside Walgreens in the Tampa Bay area, as Florida Hospital Express Care at Walgreens.
+After company wide rebranding they were renamed AdventHealth Express Care at Walgreens Locations Currently they go by the name AdventHealth Primary Care + at Walgreens.

-On January 5, 2018, Adventist Health System purchased 6.39 acres in Apopka, Florida for $450,000 and three days later they purchased 53 acres for $2.35 million in Apopka.
-On March 29, 2021, AdventHealth announced that it was having a 300,000-square-foot distribution center constructed in Apopka to supply its facilities in Florida.
-The AdventHealth Consolidated Service Center will be constructed in more than one phase, it will employ both AdventHealth and Medline Industries employees once completed.

-On February 28, 2024, AdventHealth and Medline Industries announced the opening of the 375,000-square-foot warehouse.

-In early April 2019, AdventHealth and Orlando Hand Surgery Associates signed a joint venture to create The Hand to Shoulder Center which will be on the campus of AdventHealth Orlando.

-On April 26, AdventHealth announced a partnership with Helix a genomics company, to create a DNA study named WholeMe.
-In late July, AdventHealth began to recruit 10,000 Florida residents to have there DNA studied with WholeMe.
+In April 2019, AdventHealth and Orlando Hand Surgery Associates signed a joint venture to create The Hand to Shoulder Center which will be on the campus of AdventHealth Orlando.
+AdventHealth announced a partnership with Helix a genomics company, to create a DNA study named WholeMe, to gather DNA from 10,000 Florida residents.

-On June 17, 2019, AdventHealth and Health First signed a partnership that will allow the hospital networks to share resources.
-In the deal AdventHealth would buy a minority interest in Health First.
-In 2023, it had purchased $350 million interest in Health First.